Home > Kyoto This Month > Museums, Theatre & Other Fun

 A wide range of kumihimo braiding from different eras of Japanese history are exhibited; 500 yen; 9:00-16:00; closed Sun., national holidays; 2nd, 3rd, 4th Sat.; Tel: 075-432-4113.

-Until July 7: A Selection of Works by Raku Generations: Tea ceremony bowls by successive masters of the Raku Family, from the first generation to the present 15th-generation master; Selected masterpieces featured in this exhibit include two rarely displayed black tea bowls created by the founder of the family, Chojiro; 10:00-16:30; Closed: Mon.; 900 yen; Tel: 075-414-0304.
+Until Dec.
+23: Rikyu, Shoan, Genpaku: The Founding Era of the Sen Family: Tea ceremony bowls by successive masters of the Raku Family, from the first generation to the present 15th-generation master; Selected masterpieces featured in this exhibit include two rarely displayed black tea bowls created by the founder of the family, Chojiro; 10:00-16:30; Closed: Mon.; 900 yen; Tel: 075-414-0304.

 Shokoku-ji Jotenkaku Museum